codetojoy/easter_eggs_for_java_loom/egg__10_sc_nested_scopes_thread_dump/README.md

 Summary:
 ---------

-* this egg illustrates structured concurrency
+* this egg illustrates parent-child relationships in structured concurrency
     - see "Tree Structure" [here](https://download.java.net/java/early_access/loom/docs/api/jdk.incubator.concurrent/jdk/incubator/concurrent/StructuredTaskScope.html)
 * the idea is to create a small hierarchy of threads in a `StructuredTaskScope`, and then use `jcmd` to interrogate the JVM
 * specifically: